This post may contain eBay affiliate links. Please read our disclosure policy.

 Even now, his cards are the gift that keeps on giving, although it’s easy to say with the benefit of hindsight.
-It’s great if you were picking up Jordan memorabilia six months ago, but it’s got to be tough if you sold a card only to see it double in price after roughly 60 days.
+It’s great if you were picking up Jordan memorabilia six months ago, but it’s got to be challenging if you sold a card only to see it double in price after roughly 60 days.

 Options like his PMG cards might have failed to make the list, but they’re further examples of rare options that should be on your radar as they continue to beat records every time a high-grade version is listed.

-The boost seen after The Last Dance is well documented and could be a flash in the pan considering the mainstream attention Jordan has been getting.
+The boost seen after The Last Dance is well documented and could be a flash in the pan, considering the mainstream attention Jordan has been getting.

-When it comes to the best ever collectible basketball cards, it’s clear that Jordan has to be considered in the conversation.
+When it comes to the best collectible basketball cards, it’s clear that Jordan has to be considered in the conversation.
 The GOAT player deserves GOAT cards.

 7 thoughts on “10 Most Valuable Michael Jordan Cards in 2023”

 Who do I need to talk to about my Michael Jordan rookie football basketball and Baseball cards in pristine unopened packets who knows???

 I’ve had these cards for a long time and I would like someone else to enjoy them they are Fleer 1986 1984 1986 n are graded pristine unopened packets 10 plus gold and his rookie golf card but that I’m wondering does he have a golf card???

 I mean I know.
 He has one cause I have it looking for a value of my cards and am a very motivated seller someone please let me know something about them Thankyou very much my name is Rex and the cards are 10 plus gold in pristine unopened packets of 1986 19851986 1986 mint unopened box please let me know ASAP Thankyou very much